rollershutter/pyrioo/README.md

 # pyrioo
 ### import/export python objects from/to file
--checksum verification
+- checksum verification

 ### with module: file_io/import_export_objects_only_json.py:
--checksum verification
+- checksum verification
--optional json-encode/-decode injection for json conversion of custom classes
+- optional json-encode/-decode injection for json conversion of custom classes

 i often used pickle to im-/export data(-objects) from my python programs and had this little collection to import/export with checksum validation.